Slavica Đukić Dejanović: Professional

-Political career
+Politics

 Parallel with her doctor's career, Dejanović was building a political career as well.
 She became a member of the League of Communists of Yugoslavia when she was 18 years old.
 Dejanović was the chairman of Standing Action Conference of the League and a member of the Municipal Committee of the League for Kragujevac.
-Dejanović has been the member of the Socialist Party of Serbia since 12 September 1990.
+Dejanović has been a member of the Socialist Party of Serbia since 12 September 1990.
 She was a member of the Main Board, the executive committee of the SPS and the chairwoman of Kragujevac Regional Committee of the SPS.
 She was elected for the vice-president of SPS for the first time in 1996 and remained in that position until April 1997.
 She was elected for the same function again on 12 May 2002 and reelected on 4 December 2006.
 In two terms she served as the MP in the National Assembly of Serbia and two terms as a Federal Deputy.
 In the interim Serbian government between October 2000 and January 2001 she was the minister for the care of the family.

 On 25 June 2008, Dejanović was elected the President of the National Assembly of Serbia.
 Following the decision of President Boris Tadić to resign and seek re-election in Serbian presidential elections on 6 May 2012, Slavica Đukić Dejanović became Acting President of Serbia on 5 April 2012.

+She served as minister of health from 27 July 2012 to 27 April 2014 and as minister without portfolio from 2016 to 2020.
+After leaving the government, she began working at the Acibadem Bel Medic hospital.

+In June 2023, she was proposed by the government of Serbia to become the minister of education after Branko Ružić's resignation.

+Political positions

+She was previously a staunch defender of Slobodan Milošević.

+While speaking to the Crime and Corruption Reporting Network (KRIK) about her assets, she has said that "officials should be completely exposed to the public and the truth in detail.
+People should know who their ministers and officials are, especially with regards to their properties".

+She has declared herself to be supportive of the LGBT community and pride parades, even participating in the Belgrade Pride in 2016.
+She supports abortion rights, but has also said that "there would be even more of us if there were no abortions".

+Personal life

+Besides Serbian, she speaks English and Russian.
+Her husband, Ranko Dejanović, took part in the controversial privatisation of Zastava Elektro that occurred in the 2000s and an indictment was brought against him in Kragujevac Court.